A Comprehensive Survey of Website Fingerprinting Attacks and Defenses in Tor: Advances and Open Challenges: FUTURE OPPORTUNITIES AND CHALLENGES

 \textbf{Single-page assumption.} The single-page assumption refers to the common assumption by researchers that the observer monitors only a single page on a website, typically the homepage.
 Some researchers believe that monitoring just the homepage is sufficient to determine whether a user has visited the site.
 However, this assumption is considered unrealistic~\cite{wang2013improved}, as users are likely to browse both the homepage and internal pages of a website.

 \textbf{Static webpage.} The static webpage assumption suggests avoiding WF attacks on sites where content changes frequently, such as news websites or video content platforms that update every few minutes~\cite{wang2013improved}.
 Training a traffic classifier is often time-consuming, and when webpage content changes, the attacker must retrain the classifier using new browsing traffic, which is very costly.
-As a result, attacks typically target static webpages or websites with regularly updated content, such as government agency sites.
+As a result, attacks typically target static webpages or websites with regularly updated content.

 \textbf{Passive webpage.} The passive webpage assumption refers to the idea that when Tor users browse a webpage, all active content related to the page is either disabled or inactive.
 Aminuddin \etal~\cite{aminuddin2023rise} defined active content as traffic traces resulting from dynamically loaded elements such as Flash, Java Applets, or JavaScript.
 Additionally, ads, plugins, and special modifications to the homepage during holidays should also be disabled, as such dynamic content can cause the traffic pattern of the same webpage to differ with each load.